snapshot-labs/snapshot-strategies/src/strategies/erc721-with-metadata-by-ownerof/README.md

-# ERC721 with Metadata attribute - Simple
+# ERC721 with Metadata attribute - Vote power calculated via ownerOf

 This strategy allows you to determine the voting power by reading the metadata attribute of holding NFT.